Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

 ;SHP value use shp file 0-9 frames as GreenHP/SP number 10-19 as Yellow ;20-29 as red.
 ;30 frame as GreenHP/SP separate symbol, 31 as Yellow, 32 as Red
+;global or local
+;I'm not good at English, introduction in chinese is provided, you can use google translation

 [ShowValue] ;new header
 Buildings.ShowHP=				;bool default no